 A report by CNNMoney has shown a growth rate of 9% in a 10 year span for a social media marketing career.
 Some of the available social media roles are: social media manager or strategist, community manager, brand ambassador, brand/influencer manager, creative director, etc. As a recent graduate or university student, social media marketing could be a great option to launch and build your career.
 If you enjoy storytelling, planning campaigns, strategizing and finding creative ways to grow brands through the power of social media, this might be a viable platform for you.

 Related: Interested in learning more about digital marketing skills?
 Here is a quick guide about 5 hard & soft digital marketing skills which will help you in pursuing a social media marketing career.

-What does the day to day look like for a social media marketing career professional?
+What does the day-to-day look like for a Social Media Marketing Professional?

 - Setting social media strategy & goals – Based on the organizational objectives, social media teams will also plan their goals for every quarter.
 The day to day activities will be focused on working towards achieving these goals.